nithyarakash-t/nithyarakash-t/README.md

 - Frontend Developer Toolkit - Handy tools for developers
     - urlifysvg - https://urlifysvg.vercel.app - Utility project to convert any SVG to encodedUrl meant to be used in CSS - React.js
     - Palette town - https://palettetown.vercel.app - A site all about colours - themes, palettes, colour mixing, contrast, named colours and more
+    - Funzone - https://funcenter.vercel.app - A site with mini games and fun filled components - with provisions to store history for games
-    - Additionally, I have plans for 2 more sites with 5-6 more tools, which are in works
+    - Additionally, I have plans for 2 more sites with 5-6 more designer-developer focused tools, which are in works
 - mini games toolkit - Yet to be published

 # 🔭 Currently working on